Preventing hepatitis A

 - Avoid unclean food and water.

-If you have recently been exposed to hepatitis A and have not had hepatitis A before or have not received the hepatitis A vaccine series, ask your doctor or nurse about receiving a hepatitis A immune globulin shot.
+If you were recently exposed to hepatitis A and have not had hepatitis A before, or have not received the hepatitis A vaccine series, ask your health care provider about receiving a hepatitis A immune globulin shot.

 Common reasons why you may need to receive this shot include:

 - You live with someone who has hepatitis A.